Current call out

 2. When, why and how did you start?

 The Skate Sanctuary in Leeds ran a series of rollerskating classes in Girlington focused around global majority women, and also open to other women.
 They had a WhatsApp group which I got added although I never attending a session and after the sessions ended there was a handful of us that met up in various carparks and tennis courts.
 One member works for Capital of Cycling and we spotted the beautiful smooth carpark floor they were using and asked for access which they gave us!.
 Connie put a socials presence together and a call out using her skateboarding connections and over the year we have had access we have added key holders and invited anyone who wants to to open up and post a session for anyone else to attend.
+We have had ramps and boxes donated from individuals who had built them, or bought them, from a bunch of bladers in Halifax, and a 100 year old Ronisch grand piano manny pad donated by Leeds Civic Society, and vans to transport them either hired by BD1 volunteer Khalid or loaned from Ravenstaging.
+We’ve loved painting and otherwise creatively vandalising the space with beautiful trash, paste ups, and lots of street artists have dropped by and used the space.
+(Safranart, Bisto, Onist, Yaya amongst others) Connie arranged our minority gender day with Australian Skate Sociologist Dr Indigo Willing which was awesome and sort of gave confidence to our identity as mainly minority gender skaters but open to all.
+Some local bradford legend skateboarders prefer to come out of hours, as they have always done in the Oastler Carpark.
+The ramps and obstacles can be moved and rearranged which has been used really creatively.

 3. Has this altered the way you view the city and has it affected the way you see public spaces (if at all)?